STATE LAW REFERENCES

 Whenever any such fine is imposed upon any corporation, such fine and costs and charges incident thereto may be collected in an action of debt or in such other manner as may be provided by law.

-For state law establishing the maximum penalties which municipalities may prescribe for violations of ordinances, see R.S., § 40:49-5.
+For state law establishing the maximum penalties which municipalities may prescribe for violations of ordinances, see N.J.S.A. § 40:49-5.
 As to penalties for violation of regulations relative to dogs, see § 6-30 of this Code.
-As to penalties for violation of regulations relative to business hours of barbershops, see § 9-10.
 As to penalties for violation of regulations pertaining to milk and dairy products, see § 24-17.
 As to penalties for violation of traffic regulations, see § 36-6.

 [Ord.
 No. 1545, § 1; Ord.
 No. 2006, 10-18-1983, § 1; Ord.
 No. 3929, 1-10-2006, § 1; Ord.
 No. 3940, 4-4-2006, § 1; Ord.
 No. 3969, 10-24-2006, § 1; Ord.
 No. 4056, 3-4-2008, § 1.; Ord.
 No. 4094, 9-23-2008, § 1.]